Skip to content

 The six-stage framework originates from academic marketing models developed in the 1960s and refined by business schools through the 1990s.
 Most cited sources treat B2B buying as a rational, linear progression from awareness to purchase, according to OpenStax Business textbooks (2023) and Toronto Metropolitan University's business curriculum (2024).

-What academic models miss is the consensus-driven reality of modern B2B buying.
-Real buying involves multiple stakeholder groups with conflicting priorities, non-linear job completion, and frequent restarts when new requirements emerge.
-The linear model also ignores procurement gating, security reviews, and complexity that define enterprise software purchases.
+What those models miss is the consensus-driven reality of modern B2B buying: multiple stakeholder groups with conflicting priorities, non-linear job completion, and frequent restarts when new requirements emerge.
+Procurement gating, security reviews, and the sheer organizational complexity that define enterprise software purchases simply do not fit the linear framework.
+The Starr Conspiracy's practitioner-grounded approach recognizes that buying is fundamentally a group project with veto power distributed across functions.
+That structure creates the stalls and loops that academic models cannot explain.

 What Changed in the B2B Buying Process in 2025?